pydev-guide/pydev-guide.github.io/docs/guides/environments.md

     ```console
     $ (my-env) ➜ conda deactivate

-    // You are no longer in my-env.
+    // You are no longer in 'my-env'.

     $
     ```